 Some improvements can be proposed for the design and operation of future oxyfuel clinker cooler prototypes.
 Moisture and dust from the recirculated gas in combination increases the risk of narrowing the ventilation slots and blocking the grate plates, which compromises the availability of the pilot plant.
-Therefore, the installation of a condenser to control the moisture content of the recirculated cooling gas seems to be necessary.
+Therefore, moisture content shall be kept at minimum levels.
 A cyclone is an effective dedusting system but it is not reliable for operation settings much different from design capacity.
 The installation of a different type of dedusting system shall be evaluated as well.
 False air ingress through the cold clinker discharge system shall be minimized and a tighter control of the CO2 injection volume flow shall be considered for the design.
-CO2-rich gas leakage through the pilot plant and weighing during the trials to determine the actual clinker production rate shall be taken into account in the design of future oxyfuel clinker cooler prototypes.
+CO2-rich gas leakage through the pilot cooler clinker feeding point shall be minimized as well.
+The need to extract cold clinker from the pilot plant and weighing during the trials to determine the actual clinker production rate shall be taken into account in the design of future oxyfuel clinker cooler prototypes.
 Clinker samples shall be taken as close as possible from the pilot cooler outlet.
 This procedure will improve the measurement accuracy of the cold clinker temperature.

-8 APPENDIX A - BIBLIOGRAPHY AND REFERENCES
+9 APPENDIX A - BIBLIOGRAPHY AND REFERENCES